fdrepo/www.flutterdoctor.com/docs/README.md

 # Vision, mission, target & motivation
-* Our Vision: Equality in education for all privileged or unprivileged by service.
+* Vision: Equality in education for all privileged or unprivileged by service.
-* Our Mission: Open-source application which will run on Android and iOS.
+* Mission: Open-source application which will run on Android and iOS.
-* Our Target audience: Students, teachers, and researchers with clinical orientation.
+* Target audience: Students, teachers, and researchers with clinical orientation.
-* Our Motivation: Building scientific acumen in medical students, teachers and researchers.
+* Motivation: Building scientific acumen in medical students, teachers and researchers.
 And to have critical evaluation skills, which will accelarate change in medical system.

 # 4 pillars of existence
 * [Service developers](): those who can contribute to codebase, all source-codes will be open-sourced in GitHub.